Studies | Overview

 • Maximum of 32 teaching hours per week

 Attending the curriculum on a full-time basis ensures completion of studies and award of the degree within five years from admission to the Agricultural University of Athens.
-Although the curricula serve as standard study paths, students have the option to select only part of the courses each semester, potentially extending the duration of their studies.

 Total 300 ECTS over five (5) years (60 ECTS/Year)